" Where you look affects how you feel..."

-I started my journey of learning Brainspotting thinking I could use a new tool in my toolbox, then I actually attended the first training.
-It was a transformative experience for me, both learning it and allowing myself to have the experience of brainspotting in practice, working through some of my own personal issues and concerns.
-Since that first training, I have worked toward bettering my experiences as a practitioner and attended further training, consultation and eventually will be fully certified.
+I started my journey of learning Brainspotting thinking I could use a new tool in my toolbox, then I actually attended my first training.
+It was a transformative experience for me, both learning it and allowing myself to have the experience of brainspotting in practice, working through some of my own personal history and present day concerns.
+Since that first training, I have worked toward bettering my experiences as a practitioner and attended further training, consultation and eventually getting fully certified.

 I feel passionately about the work that I do with my clients, and rather than just one more tool in my toolbox, brainspotting has given me the opportunity to support my clients in a different way, to follow their lead for what they need and to see positive and permanent change.
 Brainspotting is about attunement between body and mind, therapist and client.
 I have used brainspotting to help clients explore and process traumatic events, overcome creative blocks, reduce obsessive thoughts, change personal habits and find an expansive goal and so much more.